If you’re an aspiring lawyer and aren’t sure which area of law to specialize in, this guide has got you covered!

 Speaking of tax, another common specialty is tax law which focuses on protecting the regulations stipulated by the federal Internal Revenue Code.
 While tax lawyers typically have high salaries, their jobs are considered to be relatively uneventful in comparison to other specialties!

-Health lawyers protect and advise the healthcare industry and the patients within it.
-They have a high degree of flexibility as they can represent hospitals, clinics, nurses, doctors, patients, and health organizations but generally require some medical knowledge or training to join the field.
+Health lawyers protect and advise the healthcare industry and its patients.
+They have a high degree of flexibility as they can represent hospitals, clinics, nurses, doctors, patients, and health organizations, but they generally require some medical knowledge or training to join the field.

 Inventors require intellectual property lawyers to protect their creations.
 One highly coveted subspecialty within intellectual property law is patent law.
 Only a small percentage of lawyers are able to become certified patent attorneys.